 - Read: What is the 180-degree shutter rule when shooting video?

-Shooting C4K video or stills at high frame rates means you need a fast memory card to get decent trust depth.
-Like the E-M1 II, the Olympus OM-D E-M1X has two UHS-II SD card slots.
+Shooting C4K video or stills at high frame rates means you need a fast memory card to get decent burst depth.
+While the E-M1 II has two SD card slots, only one is UHS-II compliant, the Olympus OM-D E-M1X has two UHS-II SD card slots.

 Olympus has borrowed from its Tough range of cameras and given the OM-D E-M1X a built-in GPS sensor, temperature sensor, manometer and compass.
 As well as being able to record the location as longitude and latitude, these enable the camera to save the temperature, elevation, and direction of the shot.